douglasdavis/ddavis.io/content/blog/eglot-python-ide.md

 In my Emacs rabbit hole I mentioned in my previous post, I decided to work on improving my Python development workflow.
-I recently found the [Eglot](https://github.com/joaotavora/eglot) package for running an [LSP](https://microsoft.github.io/language-server-protocol/) in Emacs.
+I recently found the [Eglot](https://github.com/joaotavora/eglot) package for running a [LSP](https://microsoft.github.io/language-server-protocol/) in Emacs.

 The most vanilla setup for Eglot is just `M-x eglot` in a buffer editing a python file.
 This works wonderfully if the executable for